projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 .. figure:: images/ioem-image100.png
    :align: center

-   Workflow of MMIO I/O request completion
+   Workflow of MMIO I/O Request Completion

 The figure above illustrates the workflow to complete an I/O request for MMIO.
 Once the I/O request is completed, Service VM makes a